Abhijit-Shinde/ecommerce/README.md

 Hello ,

 These are the three files/pages which i have completed till now.
+The first page is index.html .